Kyrios

 About Kyrios’ climate interventions

-Kyrios’ climate interventions across key areas on Earth aims to reverse anthropogenic climate change through deliberate weather modifications, healing the damage done to Earth’s systems and buying us time to make society more sustainable.
+Kyrios’ climate interventions across key areas on Earth aims to reduce impact of disasters on local communities through deliberate weather modifications, healing Earth’s systems and providing us time to move towards a more sustainable future.
 This complements existing mitigation and adaptation measures.
 Kyrios also intervenes in climate disasters to reduce their destructive impacts on affected communities.

 For more information on Kyrios’ climate crisis interventions, please go here.
 If you have questions, feel free to ask them here.